EKOR strata for Shimura varieties with parahoric level structure: Local models and Shimura varieties

 \begin{definition}{\rm (\cite[Definition 1]{disp pdiv})} A Dieudonn\'{e} display over $R$ is a tuple $(M,M_1,\varphi,\varphi_1)$, where \begin{itemize} \item $M$ is a finite free $\W(R)$-module; \item $M_1\subset M$ is a $\W(R)$-submodule such that $I_RM\subset M_1\subset M$ and $M/M_1$ is a projective $R$-module; \item $\varphi:M\rightarrow M$ is a $\sigma$-linear map; \item $\varphi_1:M_1\rightarrow M$ is a $\sigma$-linear map whose image generates $M$ as a $\W(R)$-module, and which satisfies $\varphi_1(\upsilon(w)m)=w\varphi(m)$, for all $w\in \W(R)$ and $m\in M.$ \end{itemize} \end{definition}

-It is constructed in \cite{disp pdiv} a functor from category of $p$-divisible groups over $R$ to the category of Dieudonn\'{e} display over $R$.
+It is constructed in \cite{disp pdiv} a functor from the category of $p$-divisible groups over $R$ to the category of Dieudonn\'{e} displays over $R$.
 Moreover, by the main results there, this functor induces an equivalence of categories.

 We are particularly interested in cases when $W(R)$, and hence $\W(R)$, is $p$-torsion free.
 This holds when $R$ is $p$-torsion free, or $pR=0$ and $R$ is reduced.
 In this case, one can recover $(M,M_1,\varphi,\varphi_1)$ from $(M,M_1,\varphi_1)$ by taking $\varphi(m):=\varphi_1(\upsilon(1)m)$.
 We will also call the tuple $(M,M_1,\varphi_1)$ satisfying related conditions in Definition \ref{def--dieu disp} a Dieudonn\'{e} display.